Bathroom Remodeling Plans

 Utilize Contrasting Colors and Textures

-• Incorporate texture changes to indicate transitions or hazards
+• Incorporate texture changes to indicate transitions or potential hazards

 Ensure Proper Maneuvering Space